You Are Here: Home » Find People » National Advisory Neurological Disorders And Stroke Council (NANDSC) »

 Summary of Meeting

-The National Advisory Neurological Disorders and Stroke (NANDS) Council was convened for its 183rd meeting on February 16-17, 2012, at Building 31, Conference Room 10, Bethesda, Maryland.
+The National Advisory Neurological Disorders and Stroke (NANDS) Council was convened for its 186th meeting on January 31-February 1, 2013, in Building 31, Conference Room 6, on the NIH campus, Bethesda, Maryland.
 Dr. Story Landis, Director of the National Institute of Neurological Disorders and Stroke (NINDS), served as Chairperson.

 In accordance with Public Law 92-463, the meeting was: